 The ageing population and the increased prevalence of long-term medical conditions have had a huge impact on the NHS.
 Falls are the largest cause of emergency admissions for older people and significantly impact long-term outcomes, especially for those who suffer from a medical condition.

 Common health conditions in older people

-Advances in health care have helped people in the UK live for longer than ever before and as a result, medical conditions have become a more pronounced part of elderly life.
-It is becoming less of a challenge to live with these medical conditions and the elderly are now in the best position ever to manage them on a day-to-day basis.
+Advances in health care have helped people in the UK live for longer than ever before and, as a result, medical conditions have become a more pronounced part of older life.
+It is becoming less of a challenge to live with these medical conditions and older people are now in the best position ever to manage them on a day-to-day basis.

 It’s important that we all have some knowledge about the most common medical conditions so that we are more prepared to deal with them if diagnosed.
 This includes understanding the condition itself, the treatments available, ways in-which to prevent the condition and how to live with it.

-Here’s our guide to the most widespread medical conditions that tend to affect the elderly.
+Here’s our guide to the most widespread medical conditions that tend to affect older people.

 Arthritis is the breakdown of tissue inside the joints.
 It can cause pain, inflammation, restricted movement of the area and an apparent weakness within the joints affected.
 Arthritis is very common in the UK, affecting around 10 million people of all ages.